amuzetnoM/amuzetnoM/README.md

-Hey, I’m amuzetnoM
+# Hey, I’m amuzetnoM

-I’m building at the edge of AI, blockchain, and open-source—crafting tools, systems, and communities that empower autonomy, creativity, and collaboration.
+Welcome to my space.
+I build at the edge of **AI, blockchain, and open-source**—designing systems and tools that empower autonomy, creativity, and collaboration.

+---

+### **What I Do**

+- **Founder @ Artifact Virtual**
-Founder @ Artifact Virtual, a collective focused on digital sovereignty, decentralized infrastructure, and the fusion of art with technology.
+  A collective dedicated to digital sovereignty, decentralized infrastructure, and the fusion of art with technology.

-My focus:

-Developing scalable, self-sustaining ecosystems
+- **Engineer & Technologist**
+  Focused on building scalable, self-sustaining systems that serve creators, communities, and future-forward thinkers.

+- **Creative Technologist**
+  I blend systems thinking with aesthetics, exploring how intelligent tools can empower the individual.

+---

+### **What I Value**

+- **Execution > Hype**
+  Ideas mean nothing without action.
+I prototype fast, iterate hard, and ship what matters.

+- **Sovereignty by Design**
+  Everything I build aims to give users control—of their data, tools, and creative freedom.

+- **Community as Infrastructure**
+  Collaboration isn't a feature—it's a foundation.

+---

+### **Current Focus**

+- Building decentralized ecosystems with real-world utility
+- Developing AI-integrated workflows and open-source tooling
-Designing for creators, autodidacts, and innovators
+- Empowering autodidacts, innovators, and creators

-Prototyping the future of human-tech synergy

-I believe in radical execution, elegant code, and ideas that outlive hype.

-Let’s build something real.
+---

+### **Let’s Connect**

+Feel free to explore my projects, fork ideas, or reach out for collaboration.
+We’re here to **build something real**—and leave something that lasts.

+---

+> _"Tools for those who create.
+Systems for those who shape."_
+> — amuzetnoM